datumforge/datum-cloud/README.md

 ## Datum Cloud CLI

 The Datum Cloud cli is used to interact with the Datum Cloud Server as well as some requests directly to the Datum Server using the [Datum Client](https://github.com/datumforge/datum/blob/main/pkg/datumclient/client.go#L21).
-In order to use the cli, you must have a registered using with the Datum Server.
+In order to use the cli, you must have a registered user with the Datum Server.

 ### Installation